nan-group/academic-site/content/publication/2025-Prog Addit Manuf/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Liu, Zhongxu
+  - Zhongxu Liu
-  - Nan, Wenguang
+  - Wenguang Nan
-  - He, Ziming
+  - Ziming He
-  - Sun, Zhonggang
+  - Zhonggang Sun
-  - Li, Wenya
+  - Wenya Li

 # Author notes (optional)
 #author_notes: